 What can you do during your child's visit?

 During our special preview or visit days, there are scheduled panels for parents with current students, teaching faculty and student resource administrators.
 Our financial aid office has open office hours and members of the financial aid staff are happy to meet with you about your specific questions.
-You can also ask to meet with your child's admission counselor.
-During an individual visit, parents usually meet with the admission counselor who conducts the interview with their student.
+You can also ask to meet with your child's admissions counselor.
+During an individual visit, parents usually meet with the admissions counselor who conducts the interview with their student.
 We will try our best to accommodate any special meetings you would like to schedule with the financial aid office, disability services or student resource areas.
 Parents usually accompany their child and at least one current student to lunch if you are here during the day.